Women’s Patagonia Nano Puff Insulated Hoodie Review

 As I’ve been hiking and camping regularly over the past decade and more, I’ve tested a lot of outdoor apparel.
 The more gear I try, I’m always surprised by my love for the basics – the tried and true pieces that I turn to over and over again.

-One of those pieces is the women’s Patagonia Nano Puff Insulated Hoodie.
+One of those staples in my hiking wardrobe is the women’s Patagonia Nano Puff Insulated Hoodie.
 I’ve used this jacket for over 4 years now.
 It’s been my go-to outer layer for hiking, camping, running errands, and taking walks with my dog.

 My partner Ryan also grabs his men’s version as a mid-layer for skiing and winter hikes with our son in tow.